 Regulators addressed all three of these factors in the Guadalupe TMDL, and also incorporated an adaptive management framework.
 Hg mining waste control actions are phased so that Hg discharges from upstream (i.e., mines) will be eliminated or significantly reduced before downstream projects (i.e., streambank stabilization) are undertaken.
 Reservoir MeHg control studies will be completed in the first decade, and reservoir management will be changed accordingly in the second decade.
-The goal is to attain safe MeHg levels in prey and sport fish in these reservoirs within 20 yr (SFBRWQCB 2008).
+The goal is to attain safe MeHg levels in prey and sport fish in these reservoirs within 20 years (SFBRWQCB 2008).
 Because there are already feasible strategies for reducing reservoir MeHg concentrations without necessarily reducing THg concentrations, it is possible to achieve more rapid improvements in fish tissue concentrations.
 This is in contrast to the situation for the Bay, where the slow trajectory of recovery in fish tissue concentrations was based on the assumed time frame for reductions in THg concentrations in Bay sediment.

-4.3.2 Developing Improved Conceptual Models to Support Management Strategies
+4.3.2.
+Developing improved conceptual models to support management strategies